 If it’s impossible for you to fit an extractor fan through your wall or ceiling, they can also be placed in windows.
 This is often a much easier job as it requires less building work.
 However, you will need to cut a hole in your glass, which is a tricky job for DIY beginners - contact a glazier if you are unsure.

 Do bathroom exhaust fans have to be vented outside?

 Yes, it is always a good idea to have your bathroom exhaust fan vent outside.
 Remember, the purpose of your extractor is to remove moisture from the air.
 If you simply deposit it in another room or attic, you are potentially just moving the problem to another area.

-To avoid damp and mould entirely, make sure your fan exits outside.
+To avoid dampness and mould entirely, make sure your fan exits outside.

 How much does a bathroom extractor fan cost?

-The amount it costs to install a new bathroom extractor fans depends on a few things, such as:
+The amount it costs to install a new bathroom extractor fan depends on a few things, such as: